aptabase/aptabase-com/src/pages/blog/how-to-detect-ipados-with-swift.md

 ### What about the `UIDevice.current.systemName`?

-You may have seen that there is a `systemName` property on the `UIDevice` class.
-This property returns the name of the operating system, which as of 2023, it actually correctly returns `iPadOS` for iPad devices running iPadOS.
-But this was not always the case, up until iPadOS 15, this property would return `iOS`.
+This property returns the name of the operating system.
+As of 2023, this property correctly returns `iPadOS` for iPad devices running iPadOS.
+But this was not always the case, up until iPadOS 15 this property would return `iOS`.

+If you're targeting iOS 15 or later you can use this property to detect iPadOS.
+But if you're targeting iOS 14 or earlier you should use the method described above.